 Present iterations of targeted ransomware have the added challenge of double extortion.
 Through their targeted approach, threat actors come to know which data is most valuable to their targets.
 By adding double extortion to their attacks, they coerce their victims into complying with their demands.
 Threat actors force victims into compliance not only by encrypting files but also by threatening to publicize stolen sensitive data if their demands are not met.

-The following are some of the most notable targeted ransomware families seen in 2020.
+The following are some of the most notable modern ransomware groups in 2022:

 Clop got on the double extortion bandwagon in 2020, when its operators publicized the data of a pharmaceutical company.
 Since then, the ransomware’s extortion strategies have become progressively devastating, such as going after top executives and customers.